kyma-project/kyma/docs/application-connector/docs/001-overview-application-connector.md

 - Registers the APIs and the Event catalogs of the connected external solution.
 - Delivers the Events from the connected external solution to the Kyma Event Bus.
 - Proxies calls sent from Kyma to external APIs registered by the connected external solution.
-- Allows to map an App to a Kyma Environment and use its registered APIs and Event catalogs in the context of that Environment.
+- Allows to map an App to a Kyma Namespace and use its registered APIs and Event catalogs in the context of that Namespace.
 - Integrates the registered APIs and Event catalogs with the Kyma Service Catalog.

 All of the AC components scale independently, which allows to adjust it to fit the needs of the implementation built using Kyma.

->**NOTE:** To learn more about the concept of Environments in Kyma, read the **Environments** document in the **Kyma** documentation topic.
+>**NOTE:** To learn more about the concept of Namespaces in Kyma, read the **Namespaces** document in the **Kyma** documentation topic.